 What Are The Side Effects Of Citrulline Malate?

-According to the Food and Drug Administration (FDA), Citrulline Malate has shown no adverse effects, as reported in any pharmacokinetic study.
+According to the Food and Drug Administration (FDA), Citrulline Malate has shown no adverse side effects, as reported in any pharmacokinetic study.

 Ultimate Guide to Citrulline Malate: Takeaway